Hypnotherapy for IBS: the gut-brain axis

-How they differ
+How IBS and IBD differ

-Strictly speaking, the name IBD is an umbrella term for several different conditions, including ulcerative colitis and Crohn's disease.
+The name IBD is an umbrella term for several different conditions, including ulcerative colitis and Crohn's disease.
 Ulcerative colitis affects the inner lining of the colon and rectum, whereas Crohn's disease can affect any part of the digestive tract.

 Diagnosis and treatment

 When you go to the doctor with IBS symptoms, they may order a series of blood tests to rule out other conditions.
 Typically, this will include a full blood count, a test for markers in the blood of inflammation, and a test for coeliac disease - another condition that can cause similar symptoms.
 You may also be asked to carry out a poo (stool) test.

 If all these tests do not find anything and you're suffering from typical symptoms, that provides a strong indication you are suffering from IBS.
 You may be prescribed a medicine like an intestinal antispasmodic, as well as guidance about lifestyle or dietary changes.
 Generally, self-management is the most effective treatment.

 A positive result to a test may require further investigation.
 If the doctor thinks you may have IBD, you may be referred for an endoscopic procedure such as a colonoscopy - which may involve a biopsy where they test a small piece of your skin.
 Your doctor may also refer you to a specialist at the hospital for further investigations.

 With IBD, treatment is geared towards reducing the inflammation in your bowel.
 Medicines might include immunosuppressants (which ease the immune response in the gut), steroids - used for short-term treatment during a relapse - and biologic medicines.
 Some people may eventually need surgery to remove the damaged part of the stomach.

 But as IBD and IBS symptoms vary from person to person, so too will treatment.
 Some will require surgery while others may manage it by recognising the triggers.